stefandominicus/ePortfolio/education.md

 </p>
 <h3>Awards & Achievements</h3>
 <p>
   I started playing the trumpet in 2007, and in 2011 I was awarded a <b>Bishops Music Scholarship</b> for the remainder of my schooling.
 Over the course of my five years of highschool, I was awarded <b>Full Colours for Leadership, Academics, Music, Drama, & Cycling</b>.
-When I matriculated in 2015, I achieved <b>7 distinctions and an 87% agregate</b>.
+I matriculated in 2015, achieving <b>7 distinctions and an 87% agregate</b>.
 My matric results are linked below.
 </p>
 <div class="linkbox">
   <a href="resources/MatricCertificate_StefanDominicus.pdf" target="_blank">Academic Results<small>NSC Certificate</small></a>